SSENSE/node-cucumber-testrail-sync/README.md

 This module has two main features:

-> It can test cases from TestRail to `.feature` files on your local filesystem.
+> It can synchronize test cases from TestRail to `.feature` files on your local filesystem.

 > It can automatically push test results to TestRail.